Air Test and Evaluation Squadron (VX) 31

 what you touch better than you found it.

-In 2012, Putre reported to Class 144 of the US Naval Test Pilot School in Patuxent River, Maryland.
-After graduating in December 2013, he was assigned to the “Dust Devils” of Air Test and Evaluation Squadron (VX) 31 at Naval Air Weapons Station China Lake, California, where he was Project Officer for the APG-79 AESA Radar, Safety-of-Flight, and System Configuration Sets H8E and H8E(A) development efforts.
+In 2016, Burchett reported to the United States Naval Test Pilot School in Patuxent River, Maryland.
+After graduating in June 2017, he was assigned to the “Dust Devils” of Air Test and Evaluation Squadron (VX) 31 at Naval Air Weapons Station China Lake, California.
+While at VX-31, he served as the project officer for multiple programs, including the Blue Angel’s first F/A-18E/F Super Hornet Software Configuration Set (28E).
+He initiated the F/A-18 Automatic Ground Collision Avoidance System program in 2017 for VX-31.

 James Coppersmith